 But what if you're not selling, you're just reallocating?
 The act of reallocating, say for example to move the 25% C Fund that you have into another fund, by the very nature at which this process is done, you are effectively selling the C Fund and buying the new one.
 This is why that a sudden reallocation of your TSP can be harmful too if your timing isn't optimal.
 If the recent market volatility was too much for you to handle because of how soon you're retiring, then you were likely not invested properly in the first place.

 There's another issue with not having properly planned your investment allocation, and it comes at a time where you might need to withdraw your money.
 I've mentioned this in other columns I've written: it is my opinion that the TSP is a great accumulation tool, but it has its limitations when you are pulling your money out.
 The TSP does not let you pick which funds you will be selling in order to withdraw money.
 It will proportionally sell each fund in your TSP account.
 Remember when I said selling your investments in a down market is among the worst things you can do?
 This comes into play here.
-If you have the C Fund or I Fund inside your TSP, they tend to be the most volatile when markets are moving up and down.
-By requesting a distribution when the markets are down, you are effectively selling your C or I Fund in a down market.
+If you have the C Fund inside your TSP, it tends to be volatile when markets are moving up and down.
+By requesting a distribution when the markets are down, you are effectively selling your C Fund in a down market.
 It takes much more market performance to recover your account from the double whammy of a market downturn combined with a withdraw.
 Good financial planning would involve having some liquid assets available to you in the event that the markets were rocky and you needed some cash.